-The longer I work as a speech language pathologist, the more I appreciate my work with occupational therapists.
+The longer I work as a speech-language pathologist, the more I appreciate working with occupational therapists.
 I checked in with my friend Jill Loftus at Honest OT in Denver, Colorado, to find out How Sensory Processing Impacts Speech Development.

 Audition, or hearing, is the ability to receive sounds.
 We are born with this basic skill.
-The ability to hear does not guarantee, however, that we understand sounds.
+However, the ability to hear does not guarantee that we understand sounds.
 We learn about comprehension as we integrate vestibular sensation.
 Gradually, as we interact purposefully with our environment, we learn to interpret what we hear and to develop mature auditory processing skills.

 Language is understanding what words mean and how we use them to communicate.
-Receptive language is language which we take in by listening and reading.
+On the other hand, Receptive language is a language that we take in by listening and reading.
 Expressive language is what we put out by speaking or writing.
 Language and speech are closely related, but they are not the same.
 Speech is the physical production of sound.
 Speech skills depend on smoothly functioning muscles in the throat tongue, lips, and jaw.

 The vestibular system impacts motor control and motor planning that are necessary to produce intelligible speech.
-Because the vestibular system is crucial for effective auditory processing, the child with vestibular dysfunction frequently develops problems with language.
+However, because the vestibular system is crucial for effective auditory processing, the child with vestibular dysfunction frequently develops problems with language and speech development.

-- May seem unaware of the source of sound and may look all around to locate where the sounds come form.
+- They seem unaware of the source of sound and may look all around to locate where the sounds come from.

 - May have trouble identifying voices or discriminating between sounds, such as the difference between “bear” and “bore.”

-- May be unable to pay attention to one voice or sound without being distracted by other sounds.
+- Are unable to pay attention to one voice or sound without being distracted by other sounds.

-- May be distressed by noises that are loud, sudden, metallic, or high-pitched, or by sounds that don’t bother others.
+- Can be distressed by noises that are loud, sudden, metallic, or high-pitched, or by sounds that don’t bother others.

-- May have trouble attending to, understanding, or remembering what she reads or hears.
+- Have trouble attending to, understanding, or remembering what she reads or hears.

 - May misinterpret requests, frequently ask for repetition, and be able to follow only one or two instructions in sequence.

-- May have trouble putting thoughts into spoken or written words.
+- Have trouble putting thoughts into spoken or written words.

-- May have trouble “closing circles of communication,” i.e. responding to others’ questions and comments.
+- Might have trouble “closing circles of communication,” i.e. responding to others’ questions and comments.

-- May have trouble correcting or revising what he has said to be understood.
+- Be unable to correct or revise what he has said to be understood.

-- May have weak vocabulary and use immature sentence structure (poor grammar and syntax).
+- Has a weak vocabulary and uses immature sentence structure (poor grammar and syntax).

 - May have difficulty with reading (dyslexia), especially out loud.

-- May have trouble making up rhymes and singing in tune.
+- Can have trouble making up rhymes and singing in tune.

-- May have difficulty speaking and articulating clearly.
+- Might have difficulty speaking and articulating clearly.

 - May improve her speaking ability after she experiences intense movement.